-Italian cuisine – Based in simplicity and quality ingredients
+Italian cuisine – simple and delicious

 Italian cuisine is known mainly for its vast diversity on a regional level, its abundance in taste and seasoning and as a classic example of a Mediterranean diet, recognized as an intangible heritage of humanity by UNESCO in 2010.
 Furthermore it is one of the best known and appreciated gastronomies globally: in 2019, for example, the US television station CNN placed it in the first place of a ranking with the best cuisines in the world and according to a survey conducted by YouGov based on 24 countries, the Italian gastronomy was the most appreciated with 84% of preferences.